Cal-ITP: California Integrated Travel Project

 By aligning transportation payment infrastructure with a 21st-century retail experience, Cal-ITP achieves four goals:

-4. simultaneously welcomes every single person in this country to a seamless, user-friendly system—making paying for a transit ride just as easy as buying coffee.
+4. simultaneously welcomes every single person in this country to a seamless, user-friendly system—making paying for a transit ride just as easy as buying a cup of coffee.

 Decorative element with dots and dashes, meant to resemble a transit map Decorative element with dots and dashes, meant to resemble a transit map